Noticing your teen struggle academically can feel overwhelming, but there are clear steps you can take to help them get back on track.

 Recognizing Signs of Potential Learning Disabilities

-It's also critical to discern whether your teen might have an undiagnosed learning disability, which could be contributing to their school challenges.
+It's also important to consider whether your teen might have an undiagnosed learning disability that's making school more challenging.

 Keep an eye out for persistent troubles with specific subjects or generalized academic frustrations which could indicate something deeper than a simple lack of effort.